 The wealthy elite of the time popularised Art Deco interior design, often associated with luxury and glamour.
 It had highly polished surfaces like lacquered wood and shiny metals, as well as sumptuous materials like velvet and silk.
 Solid and clean lines were frequently used in furniture and decor, emphasising symmetry and repetition.

 Art Deco maintained elements and motifs of nature from its predecessor and discarded the organic flowing forms and muted colours.
-Art Deco originated in Paris followed by Great Britain and Europe then later spread to the rest of the world.
+Art Deco originated in Paris, followed by Great Britain and Europe, and then later spread to the rest of the world.
 During this period, known as the “machine age”, travelling had become ever so popular.
-New aircrafts, ships (Titanic being one of them) and faster trains had become the latest craze therefore having a strong influence on more geometric forms with streamlined curves.
+New aircraft, ships (Titanic being one of them) and faster trains had become the latest craze, therefore, having a strong influence on more geometric forms with streamlined curves.

 Art Deco is all about geometry and angular forms, bling and reflective materials and surfaces with influences of streamlined curves of aviation, cars, skyscrapers and cruise liners, natural geometric forms such as shells, flowers, sunrise, zig-zag and streamlined geometric forms in gold, chrome and bright colours.
 For a more modern take on Art Deco, muted colours and neutrals allow for a classier, elegant feel.
 For a professional interior design consultation on creating the perfect Art Deco scheme to compliment your existing interior space, please get in touch.

 Colours used in Art Deco interiors included bold and contrasting hues like black and white, as well as rich jewel tones like emerald green, ruby red, and sapphire blue.
 To create a sense of opulence and luxury, this was frequently combined with metallic accents such as gold, silver, or copper.